perfsonar/docs/release_candidates/4.0rc2/_sources/install_centos.txt

 ====================
 * **Operating System:**

+  * Any system running **CentOS 7**. perfSONAR 4.0 toolkit ISOs are only available as CentOS 7.
+CentOS 7 drops support for i386/i686 architectures and as a result there are only x86_64 versions of the CentOS 7 perfSONAR 4.0 packages available.
-  * Any system running either a 32-bit or 64-bit **CentOS 6** or a  64-bit **CentOS 7** operating system should be able to follow the process outlined in this document.
-Other RedHat-based operating systems may work, but are not officially supported at this time.
+  * We still offer packages support for any system running either a 32-bit or 64-bit **CentOS 6**.
+Existing CentOS 6 users will be able to auto-update.
+  * Other RedHat-based operating systems may work, but are not officially supported at this time.

-* See the general :ref:`install_options_sysreq` for hardware requirements and more
+* See the general :ref:`install_options_sysreq` for hardware requirements and more.

 .. _install_centos_installation: